Herb Savory: Definition, Uses, and Benefits for Cooking

 Cooking Uses and Tips

-Here are some practical tips on how to use herb savory in your kitchen:
+Here are practical tips for using herb savory in your kitchen:

 • Seasoning Meats: Add dried herb savory to marinades or rubs for grilled or roasted meats.
 It complements the richness of red meats and enhances the natural flavors of poultry.